adibarra/tamugd-parser/README.md

 # TAMU-GradeDistribution-ParserV2

-This project is dedicated to helping analyze the massive amounts of data released every semester by the Texas A&M University's Registrar's office regarding the courses they offer.
+This project is dedicated to helping analyze the massive amounts of data released every semester by Texas A&M University's Registrar's office regarding the courses they offer.

 ---

 ## Features:
 - Parse grade report PDFs published by Texas A&M University's Registrar:
-    - Automatically adds parsed course data to SQL database.
+    - Automatically adds parsed course data to a mySQL database.

 ## Version 1.0 Roadmap:
 - [x] Grade report parsing
-- [x] Automatically add data to a SQL backend
+- [x] Automatically add data to a mySQL database backend
 - [ ] Automated grade report updates